AnsonH/plinko-game/README.md

 ### This project is NON-PROFIT

 Please do NOT send me emails or invitations asking me to implement a Plinko game for your company or personal portfolio.
 This project is for personal hobby only.
-It is NOT a promotion, and I will decline any freelance invitations.
+It is NOT a promotion, and I will IGNORE any freelance invitations 🙏.

-Feel free to fork this project on your own if you want to build on top of it.
+Please fork this project on your own if you want to build on top of it.

 ## Features